No. 1 Kansas outright Big 12 champ after 66-62 win at Tech

 Kansas: The Jayhawks had never won 17 conference games in the same season.
 They had won 16 games three times (2002, 2012, 2017).
 Kansas finished 9-0 in Big 12 road games.
 They are a certain No. 1 seed, likely the top overall seed, in the NCAA Tournament regardless of what happens in the Big 12 Tournament.

-Texas Tech: The Red Raiders, who won a school-record 31 games last season, lost to unranked teams Oklahoma and Texas last week before falling in overtime at No. 4 Baylor and then at home to Kansas on the final week of the regular season.
+Texas Tech: The Red Raiders, who won a school-record 31 games last season, lost to unranked teams Oklahoma and Texas last week before falling in overtime at No. 4 Baylor and then at home to Kansas.
 Jahmi’us Ramsey has been their leading scorer as a freshman, though he had only six points in the regular-season finale.
 Tech has struggled to have an inside presence this season.

 UP NEXT